Lyndon Riffie 1948 - 2020 - Obituary

 Donations in his memory may be made to Tommy's Do-Gooders or WICAP, both of Emmett.

-Private urn burial will take place under the direction of the Potter Funeral Chapel of Emmett.
+Private urn burial will take place under direction of the Potter Funeral Chapel of Emmett.